 An In-house counsel is the backbone of a company.
-Starting from creating policies for the company to making decisions for the company, they play a vital role.
+Starting from creating policies for the law firm to making decisions for the company, they play a vital role.
 They are required to manage outside counsel relationships and fill in the gap in the company’s different legal problems.
 It could vary from employment, sexual harassment, human resources, contracts, etc.

 The following are a few tips to ace as an In-house Counsel